thai-nm/dumps-search/docs/implementation-phases.md

 - [ ] `pdf_generator.py` module with weasyprint integration

 #### Tasks:
-1. Implement web page content fetching
-2. Configure weasyprint for optimal PDF output
-3. Add content preprocessing for better PDF formatting
+1. Use weasyprint to get the page HTML from URL and then save as PDF
-4. Implement error handling for generation failures
+2. Implement error handling for generation failures

 ## Phase 3: Integration and Processing